-Document type Working paper ✔

-Information paper $\Box$

-Distribution Public ✔

-Restricted

-Closed session document $^2$ $\Box$

-Abstract

-CC9 to identify the assistance or other Agreement.
-This sh Secretariat should MoP further tasked addressing the cap CC, and MoP meeti commented by the 246 - MoP11 repor Of the 7 CCPs const Islands) failed to pr A total of 24 express the Executive Secre Out of these needs to Compliance and ed the request from the 11th Meeting of the Parties to "develop a paper for capacity building needs of developing states, including where technical wise is needed in the implementation of obligations arising from the nould include the identification of mechanisms to provide such assistance.
-The consult CCPs for the development of this paper."
+This paper addresses the request from the 11th Meeting of the Parties to "develop a paper for CC9 to identify the capacity building needs of developing states, including where technical assistance or otherwise is needed in the implementation of obligations arising from the Agreement.
+This should include the identification of mechanisms to provide such assistance.
+The Secretariat should consult CCPs for the development of this paper."
 (Para 36 - MoP11 report).
-The d the Secretariat with "developing a paper on options for facilitating and acity building needs of CCP developing states to be considered by the next SC, ings.
-The scope of the paper should encompass a broad range of areas as e SC in relation to recommendation 6 of the SIOFA Performance Review."
-(Para t). ulted, five CCPs responded to the Secretariat, and two CCPs (India and the Cook rovide a response, nor did they indicate why they did not provide a response. ssions of capacity building needs could be identified from the responses that etary received from SIOFA CCPs.
-6, 9 were related to Science, 6 were related to General capacity, 6 were related one was related to Data.
-Additionally, two needs were identified as straddling iance and Data/Science.
+The MoP further tasked the Secretariat with "developing a paper on options for facilitating and addressing the capacity building needs of CCP developing states to be considered by the next SC, CC, and MoP meetings.
+The scope of the paper should encompass a broad range of areas as commented by the SC in relation to recommendation 6 of the SIOFA Performance Review."
+(Para 246 - MoP11 report).

+Of the 7 CCPs consulted, five CCPs responded to the Secretariat, and two CCPs (India and the Cook Islands) failed to provide a response, nor did they indicate why they did not provide a response.

-&lt;sup>1 Restricted documents may contain confidential information.
+1 Restricted documents may contain confidential information.
 Please do not distribute restricted documents in any form without the explicit permission of the SIOFA Secretariat and the data owner(s)/provider(s).

-Documents available only to members invited to closed sessions.
+2 Documents available only to members invited to closed sessions.